Starting your nursery or pre-school

 Make sure you have robust systems in place to ensure the suitability of staff members.
 Each member of staff must have an enhanced DBS check.

-To find out more about the suitability of staff, see page 18 of the Statutory framework for the early years foundation stage.
+To find out more about the suitability of staff in England, see page 23 and 24 of the Statutory framework for the early years foundation stage.
+For information in relation to requirements in Wales see the National Minimum Standards for Regulated Child Care for children up to 12 years of age.

 Attract high-quality candidates